zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public static void Destroy();
 ```

-This method releases all the resources used by the Agora SDK.
-This is useful for applications that occassionaly make voice or video calls, to free up resources for other operations when not making calls.
+This method releases all resources used by the Agora SDK.
+This is useful for applications that occasionally make voice or video calls, to free up resources for other operations when not making calls.

-Once the application has called `Destroy` to destroy the created RtcEngine instance,
+Once the application calls `destroy` to destroy the created RtcEngine instance,
 no other methods in the SDK can be used and no callbacks occur.

 ### Implement the Video Function

-Before you implement the video function, read [Implement the Voice Function](#voice).
+Before you implement the video function, see [Implement the Voice Function](#voice).
 The basic video function is based on the APIs listed in [Implement the Voice Function](#voice).

 #### Enable the Video Mode (EnableVideo)